1940's Berlin; A German child climbs the rubble of a bombed out city looking

 for food and sees an American Tank.

-The American soldiers wave the child over, place him on a tank and drive off.
+American soldiers wave the child over, place him on the tank and drive off.

 Though the child was both

-exhilarated and scared, his fears subsided when the
+exhilarated and scared, his fears would subside when the

 American soldiers gave him his first taste of chocolates and

 other foods.
 Thus, a chance encounter sparked great affections

 for all things American.|

 American Finned Cars, his father would engineer automotive engines for